DanielRBowen/TimeMage/README.md

 This uses [BlazorStrap](https://github.com/chanan/BlazorStrap) for modals.

+Uses [NoSleep.js](https://richtr.github.io/NoSleep.js/) to make it so the display will not turn off when running an IntervalSet on a mobile device.

 It uses [DistributedCache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed?view=aspnetcore-5.0) for caching the audio blob on the server and [Blazored.LocalStorage](https://github.com/blazored/LocalStorage) for caching on the client.

 Preloaded IntervalSets are from [ATHLEAN-X™](https://www.youtube.com/user/JDCav24)